JohnEarnest/Octo/Readme.md

 	 7 8 9 E     a s d f
 	 A 0 B F     z x c v

 To learn more about Chip8 programming techniques, have a look at the [documentation](https://github.com/JohnEarnest/Octo/tree/gh-pages/docs) section as well as [the manual](https://github.com/JohnEarnest/Octo/tree/gh-pages/docs/Manual.md) for Octo assembly language.
 Octo fully supports [SuperChip](https://github.com/JohnEarnest/Octo/blob/gh-pages/docs/SuperChip.md) extended instructions as well as a set of original extended instructions called [XO-Chip](https://github.com/JohnEarnest/Octo/tree/gh-pages/docs/XO-ChipSpecification.md).
 Written any neat programs with Octo, or looking for help?
 Try the [Octo Programming Google Group](https://groups.google.com/forum/#!forum/octo-programming).
+Once a year, every October, the [AwfulJams](http://www.awfuljams.com) hosts an Octo-based Chip8 game jam.
+If you like Octo, check it out!

 The Octo assembler can also be used as a command-line tool via a [Node.js](http://nodejs.org) fontend: